apigee-127/swagger-tools/README.md

 ## Documentation

-swagger-tools is heavily documentedso head on over to the project  [documentation][documentation] or jump straight to the [Quick Start][quick-start].
+swagger-tools is heavily documented so head on over to the project  [documentation][documentation] or jump straight to the [Quick Start][quick-start].

 ## Contributing